 What do I need to be a presenter on a Connect meeting?

 As for software, you don't need anything special.
-Connect is based on Flash, and most browsers have that.
+Connect is based on Flash (yes, still as of July 2016), and most browsers have that.
 And Adobe Connect works with Windows, Mac, and Linux.

 There are no ports you need to open, whether to be an attendee or a presenter.
 It all works over port 80 or 443 (if you really preferred).
 As a presenter, you'll just install one little additional Flash plugin when you are first marked to be a presenter (before we start the meeting).